 Ask yourself, “Why should I be a stay at home mom?”
 Do you feel that the best place for you and your child is with you by his or her side?
 Do you feel there is an added benefit to being a stay at home mother?
 Or is your mother-in- law trying to stifle you based upon her own wishes that she’d been a working mom?
 Maybe she’s wrestling with the notion that she should’ve gone back to work.

 Ask yourself, “Why should I do more cardio?”
 Does your friend know what’s best for your body type and your abilities?
-Or maybe he or she has just read that somewhere and feels it’s the quickest way to help you.
+Maybe he or she has preconceived and incorrect notions and feels it’s the quickest way to help you.
 Maybe that’s what worked for them.
 Or maybe that was something they’d been told they should be doing.

 Lift the Guilt